This week in the Rock Your Life Community I got a great question from one of my members, MaryLou Rea.

 Unfortunately, this is like a perfect storm for metabolic meltdown, and the best way to keep padding your waistline.

-Getting enough sleep allows you to perform better, makes you happier, regulates your hormones (insulin), reduces stress levels, improves focus, creativity, memory and regulates and reduces inflammation.
+Many important hormones that are directly related to you seeing your body respond to your workouts and healthy eating are disrupted when sleep quality and quantity are inadequate.
+Getting enough sleep allows you to perform better, makes you happier, regulates your hormones, reduces stress levels, improves focus, creativity, memory and regulates and reduces inflammation.

 Plus, having adequate rest gives you the energy to get to a workout at the end of the day if that’s the only time you can go, get you up and at it ﬁrst thing in the morning, and help you manage stressful things that may come up throughout the day.